Mesabloo/nihil/README.md

 Beginning with some C++, I built my own parser combinators library, an old crappy one, which in the end wasn't working that well, because of some strange things I am still unable to really understand.

 [@felko](https://github.com/felko) introduced me to Haskell, and I wanted to give it a try for many months.
 That was the perfect time to do so, and so did I restart everything, but this time in Haskell.
-This led me here, to what I currently have right now, a fully functional basic compiler, mostly written by myself (except the kind checker, see [this pull request](https://github.com/Mesabloo/nihil/pull/1)).
+This led me here, to what I currently have right now, a fully functional basic compiler, mostly written by myself (except the old kind checker, see [this pull request](https://github.com/Mesabloo/nihil/pull/1)).

 [![builtwithheart](https://forthebadge.com/images/badges/built-with-love.svg)](./)